 - Biologic agents – including anakinra (interleukin-1 receptor antagonist) and etanercept (tumour necrosis factor alfa inhibitor) have been reported to reduce the frequency and/or severity of attacks in 80%.
 However there have also been cases where these agents have increased the frequency and/or prolonged attacks.

 Mevalonic aciduria (MIM 610377) involves the same gene and enzyme as HIDS, however the resulting enzyme deficiency is virtually complete.
 The condition is also called mevalonate kinase deficiency.
 The gene mutations so far identified have been localised to one end of the enzyme.
 Mevalonic aciduria results in neurological effects that mainly arise because of inadequate cholesterol, which is required for brain and nerve development.

 Patients with mevalonic aciduria suffer the same febrile episodes as in HIDS, but in addition develop profound developmental delay, retinal dystrophy (visual defects) and cataracts, mild facial deformities, and liver/spleen enlargement.
-Those less severely affected have mental retardation, failure to thrive, progressive cerebellar ataxia (unsteadiness) and anaemia.
+Those less severely affected have intellectual disability, failure to thrive, progressive cerebellar ataxia (unsteadiness) and anaemia.
 In childhood and adolescence, eye problems develop, including cataracts and uveitis.
 Myopathy (muscle weakness) can occur.
 In those severely affected, mevalonic aciduria is commonly fatal in infancy/childhood.

 High levels of mevalonic acid are detected in the urine at all times.

 Genetic counselling should be performed for families with an affected child and prenatal testing should be considered.